How to clean cooling system that is contaminated with engine oil or transmission oil

 Before starting this cleaning process, ensure that the cause of the coolant and oil mixing is already fixed.

 The stress involved depends on the amount of oil in the cooling system.

-Below are the procedures for the cleaning:
+Below are the procedures for the cleaning the cooling system:

 - It is advisable to remove the cooling system Thermostat before the cleaning begins.

 - Open the expansion tank or radiator cover and pour about a quarter liters of dishwasher Detergent.
 Tighten the expansion tank or radiator cover back.

 - Start the car, turn the heater on and to full blast and run the engine until it attains operating temperature.
 After the engine has attained operating temperature, still run it for 5 minutes.

 - Allow the engine to cool for safety.
 Through the coolant drain plug, located mostly at the bottom of the radiator, drain out the entire content of the cooling system.

 - Refill the cooling system with water, bleed then add a quarter liters of dishwasher Detergent again.
 Cover the coolant reservoir or radiator and idle the car for 30 minutes or drive around for about 20 minutes.
 The heater should be on at this stage too.
 Repeat this step till almost all the oil has been dislodged.

 - Drain out the content of the cooling system, put a hose of running water in the radiator or expansion tank to flush out the soapy water while the car is running until the water that is coming out from the drain plug or bleed plug is clear.